 Do I also get a free pass?

 Unfortunately, it is not possible for us to give free passes to the event for GMs.
-While we know some larger conventions can give away free passes for a half-day volunteering for them, given the nature of our event and space constraints, it is just not possible for us to do the same.
+While we know some larger conventions can give away free passes for a day or half-day volunteering for them, given the nature of our event and space constraints, it is just not possible for us to do the same.

 We hope that you agree that our volunteer prize draw is a great incentive to reward those GMs who are kind enough to help out.